-Individual and group counseling, crisis intervention, referrals for services including psychiatric evaluations for students as well as prevention and consultation services for the university community.
+Individual and group counseling, crisis intervention, referrals for services including psychiatric evaluations, as well as prevention and consultation services for the university community.

-To Schedule an Appointment or request more information contact Health Services at 215-881-7350 or go to Wellness Center at 103 Lares.
+To schedule an appointment or request more information contact Dr. Karen Gould at 215-881-7577, email@example.com or go to the Counseling and Psychological Services office at 103 Cloverly.

 If you are interested in individual counseling please contact Dr. Karen Gould at 215-881-7577.

 Group counseling provides a unique opportunity for small groups of students to meet and share common concerns, explore personal issues, and learn new skills under the guidance of the campus psychologist.
 Counseling and Psychological Services will offer therapy groups for a particular group of students (e.g., women, men, veterans, students of diversity, international students) and also for specific issues (e.g., sexual assault/trauma survivors, eating disorders, drug and alcohol abuse/addiction, stress management).
 As services are specifically tailored to meet the needs of the existing student population, we welcome suggestions from students or any other member of the campus community.